Son becomes first Asian player to score 50 Premier League goals | Goal.com

 The South Korea international netted in first-half stoppage time at Villa Park on Sunday to reach the milestone and give his side a 2-1 lead after Toby Alderweireld netted for both sides early in the game.

-Bjorn Engels then levelled matters again with a goal for the home side just eight minutes into the second period, but Son popped up again with his second of the game to make it 3-2 and take his tally up to 51.
+Bjorn Engels then levelled matters again with a goal for the home side just eight minutes into the second period, but Son popped up in stoppage with his second of the game to make it 3-2 and take his tally up to 51.

 It is the fifth game in a row in all competitions in which Son has scored for Jose Mourinho's team and it also brought him up to half a century of goals in the English top-flight.